Wiguwbe/1600024-projecto-informatica-d/README.md

+# Port to D

+This repo is an example of a C project being ported to D,

+See the [`port_to_d`](https://github.com/Wiguwbe/1600024-projecto-informatica-d/tree/port_to_d) branch for the code/changes.

+(Old README kept for reference)

 # Projecto de informática

 Este repositório contêm o código desenvolvido no âmbito da disciplina de Projecto de Informática do curso de Licenciatura de Informática.